Black Girl in Paris

-Plot
+Plot summary

 In 1986 Eden Daniels, a 26 year old African-American woman decides to move to Paris to follow in the steps of other artists she's admired and try to become a writer.

+Eden's inspiration for leaving for Paris came from her Aunt Vic.
+At a young age, Aunt Vic explained to Eden that Paris was a city where people were free to live wherever they desired, work wherever they were qualified, and love whomever they desired.
+She mentions that her aunt used to tell her stories that sounded like fantasies.

 Eden arrives in Paris when a wave of terrorism sparks an anti-immigrant backlash.
 Nevertheless, she is able to find work in the ex-pat community and works as an artist's model, an au-pair and a poet's assistant.
 As she scrapes by Eden dreams of encountering one of her literary heroes, James Baldwin who still lives in Paris and who many of her employers have had brief encounters with.

 Eden falls in love with Ving, a white American jazz musician, but their relationship is complicated as they still face prejudice for being an interracial couple.
 When the family where Eden works as an au-pair leaves for the U.S. and Ving leaves around the same time to visit his ailing mother, Eden is left friendless and penniless.
 She befriends Luce, a Haitian born woman living in Paris who teaches Eden how to steal in order to survive.

 Luce leaves Paris and Ving returns, sending Eden to his friends near Saint-Paul-de-Vence, where James Baldwin has an estate.
 Eden tries to meet him but learns he has returned to Paris.
 Heartbroken she finally begins to write her story down.

 On Eden's last day in Paris she runs into Baldwin leaving a café.
 He greets her briefly before leaving.